- Antisocial behaviour

 Minor antisocial behaviour interferes with the reasonable peace, comfort or privacy of neighbours.
 This can include, but isn’t limited to:

 - obscene language, bullying and harassment towards neighbours, Housing SA staff or contractors

 - noise that causes nuisance

-- issues round yards and communal are, for example vandalism, graffiti, limiting other tenants’ access to communal facilities, inappropriately disposing of rubbish
+- issues around yards and communal areas, for example vandalism, graffiti, limiting other tenants’ access to communal facilities, inappropriately disposing of rubbish

 Investigating and substantiating complaints